Daddy blues are real!

 Do Not Want To Be Home

-I mentioned above that the additional pressure may force a reaction whereby Dad does not want to be at home.
+I mentioned above that the additional pressure might force a reaction whereby Dad does not want to be at home.

-He will look for reasons not to go home and may throw himself into work, or out of work activities.
+He will look for reasons not to go home and throw himself into work or out of work activities.

 This reaction will only add to the pressure.
 If you are not at home much, Mom may begin to withdraw too, causing all kinds of stress for your family, including your new Baby.

-This is a difficult one to identify because having a new Baby at home will lead to erratic sleeping patterns!
+This is difficult to identify because having a new baby at home will lead to erratic sleeping patterns!